 Ford Ranger (2023-)

-The Ford Ranger is class-leading in the new car market for pick-ups and also as a used buy.
-Ford offers a wide variety of body styles, with everything from the commercial vehicle favourites of a chassis cab model all the way to the double cab that offers plenty of space for five people.
+The Ford Ranger is class-leading in the new car market for pick-ups and also as a used buy, and it’s no wonder it’s a favourite among company owners looking to cut down on their VAT.
+Ford offers a wide variety of body styles, with everything from the commercial vehicle favourites of single cab and chassis cab models, to a double cab that offers enough practicality to turn the Ranger into a family car for five.
 There are also different trim levels to choose from - from basic entry-level XL trim to top-spec Wildtrak and Platinum variants - so it’s easy to tailor the Ford to be one of the best pickup trucks going.

-For the 2023 model, power comes from either a turbocharged 2.0-litre diesel engine with 170bhp or 205bhp, or from a 3.0-litre diesel V6 with 240bhp.
-Good handling, above-average comfort, and the ability to tow up to 3.5-tonnes makes the Ranger a tough act to beat.
+For the 2025 model, power comes from either a turbocharged 2.0-litre diesel engine with 170bhp or 205bhp with six-speed manual or 10-speed automatic gearboxes respectively, a 3.0-litre diesel V6 with 240bhp and the 10-speed auto, or a 2.3-litre 277bhp plug-in hybrid, again with the 10-speed auto.
+Good handling, above-average comfort, and its 3.5-tonne towing capabilities make the Ranger a tough act to beat.

 Ford Ranger Review